ascend4/ascend4/models/johnpye/dyn/README.txt

 - `REINIT(x, expr);`
 - `pre(x)` on the right-hand side of `REINIT`
-- discrete real event-memory variables via `var.discrete := TRUE`
+- inferred discrete real event-memory variables from `REINIT(...)` use

 At present these examples are intended for use with the IDA integrator.
 LSODE does not support `CONDITIONAL` / `WHEN` event handling or `REINIT`.